ZainRizvi/ZainRizvi.github.io/_drafts/authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

 As of this writing, BigRQuery needs the dev version of gargle for this authentication to work.
 Later you shouldn't need to explicitly install gargle.

+Run the following commands to install the packages:

     install.packages("httpuv")
     install.packages("devtools")
     devtools::install_github("r-lib/gargle") # get the dev version of gargle install.packages("bigrquery")
     install.packages("readr") # To read BigQuery results

-The above packages will take \~10 minutes to install
+Those packages will take \~10 minutes to install

 1. Import the required libraries and Authenticate yourself by running the command `bq``_auth(use_``oob = TRUE)` (correct your email address as appropriate)